robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 ### ⚠️ CRITICAL EVENT TIMING RULE

-**Distribution and compounding events are ALWAYS dated on the 1st of the month FOLLOWING the accrual period.**
+**Distribution and compounding events are ALWAYS dated on the 1st of the month FOLLOWING the accrual period at 9:00 AM EST.**

+**Why 9:00 AM EST?** This ensures consistency across all investor time zones.
+Regardless of whether an investor is in California (PST), New York (EST), or Tokyo (JST), their distributions are always processed at the same absolute time: 9:00 AM Eastern Time.

-- ✅ Accrual period: Jan 16-31 → Event date: Feb 1
+- ✅ Accrual period: Jan 16-31 → Event date: Feb 1 at 9:00 AM EST
-- ✅ Accrual period: Feb 1-28 → Event date: Mar 1
+- ✅ Accrual period: Feb 1-28 → Event date: Mar 1 at 9:00 AM EST
-- ✅ Accrual period: Mar 1-31 → Event date: Apr 1
+- ✅ Accrual period: Mar 1-31 → Event date: Apr 1 at 9:00 AM EST
 - ❌ NEVER: Accrual period: Jan 16-31 → Event date: Jan 31
+- ❌ NEVER: Different times for different investors

+### Distribution Timing Requirements

+**⚠️ CRITICAL BUSINESS RULE:** All distributions (both monthly payouts and compounding) must occur on the **1st day of each month at 9:00 AM Eastern Time (EST/EDT)**.

+**Why this matters:**
+- **Time zone consistency**: Investors are located in different time zones, and we want to ensure all distributions happen at the same absolute moment
+- **Operational consistency**: Makes it clear when transfers will occur, regardless of where investors are located
+- **No confusion**: A distribution scheduled for "the 1st" won't accidentally happen on the 31st or 2nd in some time zones

+**Implementation Requirements:**
+- All `monthly_distribution` events must be timestamped at 9:00 AM EST on the 1st of each month
+- All `monthly_compounded` events must be timestamped at 9:00 AM EST on the 1st of each month
+- The backend must convert this to UTC appropriately (accounting for EST vs EDT)
+- Frontend should display this time in the investor's local timezone, but the actual event always happens at 9:00 AM Eastern

 ### Generation Mechanism